Frequently Asked Questions

 You can have your family doctor refer to us, or you can call and make an appointment when you know you are pregnant.
 We offer appointments between 8:50 am to 3:30 pm Monday to Friday at The Allin Clinic.

-Mom Care Docs are proud to teach resident physicians and medical students in clinic and in hospital.
+Mom Care Docs is proud to teach resident physicians and medical students in clinic and in hospital.
 If there is a learner working with us at your visit or while you are in hospital, you do have the option of seeing only a Mom Care Doc physician.
-If you choose to assist us in teaching these budding professionals in the clinic, a Mom Care Doc physician will see you as well.
+If you choose to assist us in teaching these budding professionals in the clinic, a Mom Care Doc physician will always see you as well.

 We deliver at the Royal Alexandra Hospital.
-The Labour and delivery ward is located on the fourth floor of the Robbins Pavilion (Lois Hole Hospital for Women).
+The Labour and Delivery ward is located on the fourth floor of the Robbins Pavilion (Lois Hole Hospital for Women).
 This is on the West side of the Royal Alexandra Hospital.

 10245 – 111 Avenue, Edmonton, Alberta.